Thatcher effect: Overview

 The effect is illustrated by two originally identical photos, which are inverted.
 The second picture is altered so that the eyes and mouth are vertically flipped, though the changes are not immediately obvious until the image is viewed upright.

 The Thatcher effect is thought to be due to specific psychological cognitive modules involved in face perception which are tuned especially to upright faces.
 Faces seem unique despite the fact that they are very similar.
-It has been hypothesized that we develop specific processes to differentiate between faces that rely as much on the configuration (the structural relationship between individual features on the face) as the details of individual face features, such as the eyes, nose and mouth.
+It has been hypothesized that humans develop specific processes to differentiate between faces that rely as much on the configuration (the structural relationship between individual features on the face) as the details of individual face features, such as the eyes, nose and mouth.

 There is evidence that rhesus monkeys as well as chimpanzees experience the Thatcher effect, raising the possibility that some brain mechanisms involved in processing faces may have evolved in a common ancestor more than 30 million years ago.

 The basic principles of the Thatcher effect in face perception have also been applied to biological motion.
 The local inversion of individual dots is hard, and in some cases, nearly impossible to recognize when the entire figure is inverted.